Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Although dogs are not allowed on the unpaved trails, inside the cave, inside the visitor center, or to watch the bats, there is a kennel service to leave your pet while you tour the cave.

-It costs $15 per day (per pet).
-The service is on a first-come, first-serve basis.
+It costs $15 per day (per pet) and is available on a first-come, first-served basis.

-Check out the Carlsbad Caverns kennel service for more information if you’re traveling with your fur baby.
-We love how this creates a safe and inclusive experience for people and their pets while traveling.
+If you’re traveling with your fur baby, check out the Carlsbad Caverns kennel service for more information.
+We love how this creates a safe and inclusive experience for people and their pets.

 Best Time of Year To Visit